neda-ashraf/mess-master/README.md

 ## 🗒️Problem statement

 - All tasks, including user registration and billing, are performed manually
-- Billing required hours of calculation.
+- Billing requires hours of calculation.
-- Users lacked the ability to choose individual meals and had to select their mess preferences for the entire day
+- Users lacks the ability to choose individual meals and has to select their mess preferences for the entire day
 - Poor mess management could result in substantial food waste
 - Manual processes increased the risk of errors in billing and other operations
 - The user is unable to locate a suitable mess in an unfamiliar city